apwbs/MARTSIA-Algorand/README.md

 # MARTSIA-Algorand

 This repository contains the Algorand implementation of the MARTSIA approach presented in the paper entitled: "[MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution](https://arxiv.org/abs/2303.17977)".

-For the Ethereum-based implementation, please check out https://github.com/apwbs/MARTSIA-Ethereum.
+In this version, the request and transmission of key segments between the Reader and Authorities are performed via TLS connections.

 ## Guide